 The course is one term long.
 Each term will cover a different garment: Skirt, Trousers, Bodice or Shirt.
-You only need to attend one term to complete Level 1 BTEC.
-It is unusual for students to repeat the course in other terms.
-However, if there are places available students who have attained Level 1 BTEC may join the course in other terms to expand on their learning of Pattern Cutting.
+You only need to attend one term to complete the Level 1 BTEC.
+If there are places available students who have attained Level 1 BTEC may join the course in other terms to expand on their learning of Pattern Cutting.

 What does this course cover